redox-os/book/src/developer-faq.md

 ### Why does Redox do cross-compilation?

-[Cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler) is when you build a program or library from one CPU architecture to another CPU architecture or one operating system to another operating system, but it require more configuration than native compilation.
+[Cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler) is when you build a program or library from one CPU architecture to another CPU architecture or one operating system to another operating system, but it requires more configuration than native compilation.

 Read some of the reasons below: